Importance of internal and external stakeholders in partnerships

 BACK TO TOP

-In this article, we will look at the role of key internal and external stakeholders and how their delicate relationships can impact projects and timelines.
+In this article, we examine the roles of key internal and external stakeholders and how their delicate relationships can impact projects and timelines.

-Before we dive into the importance of identifying stakeholders, let’s clarify what stakeholders are in the context of project management.
-Stakeholders are individuals, groups, or organisations who have an interest in the project’s outcome.
-They can be internal or external stakeholders to the organisation and can be further categorised as primary or secondary.
+Before we discuss the importance of identifying stakeholders, let’s clarify what stakeholders are in the context of project management.
+Stakeholders are individuals, groups, or organisations that have an interest in the project’s outcome.
+They can be internal or external to the organisation and can be further categorised as primary or secondary.
 Often, a project will have a variety of stakeholders, and each will have its own role, responsibility, and expectation, which needs to be accounted for.

 Identifying internal and external stakeholders is an important stage of kickstarting a project.
 It sets the stage for effective communication, collaboration, and decision-making throughout the project’s lifecycle.